heyqule/enemy_race_manager/doc/New-Race-DEV-README.md

 #### global.lua

 defines mod constants.
-Many constants are used as function proxy key as well.
+Many constants are used as function proxy keys.

-If you copy this file from the another mod and place to use same variable name for trigger events, you have to change all values that is unique to your mod.
+If you copy this file from the another mod and plan to use same variable name for trigger events, you have to change all values which are unique to your mod.
 ```lua
 from
 OVERLORD_DROP_ATTACK = 'emzrg-ovl'